Spontaneous irreversibility and objective thermalization in stochastic modifications of quantum theory: Spontaneous Universal Irreversibility

-We now focus on a recently established objective collapse model termed Spontaneous Unitarity Violations (SUV) ~\cite{aritro1,aritro2,aritro3,WezelBerry,Wezel10,Wezel_2009,Wezel_2008} which differs from the above collapse models in various crucial respects.
+We now focus on a recently established objective collapse model termed Spontaneous Unitarity Violations (SUV) ~\cite{aritro1,aritro2,aritro3,WezelBerry,Wezel10,Wezel_2009,Wezel_2008,aritroPhD} which differs from the above collapse models in various crucial respects.
 SUV is motivated by extending spontaneous symmetry breaking~\cite{Wezel_SSBlecturenotes,Brauner2024Effective_SSB} to the non-equilibrium regime and its dynamics allow macroscopic quantum objects to spontaneously break their symmetries, disallowed in standard quantum dynamics~\cite{WezelBerry,Wezel10}.
-The same model applied to a measurement setting---composed of a system under measurement, macroscopic measurement devices and an environment---allows the entire setup to undergo quantum state reduction to a classical state, wherein the device breaks a symmetry, allowing measurements to be performed~\cite{aritro1,aritro2,aritro3}, such as a pointer breaking translation symmetry.
+Note, in a closed setup evolving unitarily, spontaneous symmetry breaking generated by symmetry breaking perturbations must be fine tuned to yield Born's rules and further, can atmost lead to oscillations with no steady symmetry broken state being reached.
+Further in an open setting, symmetry breaking always imply macroscopic superpositions wherein the system undergoing symmetry breaking and the environment supplying the perturbations remain entangled.
+Arguments based on decoherence and tracing out the environment thus cannot explain symmetry breaking in single systems.
+Indeed, both cases result in the persistence of macroscopic superpositions which lead back to the quantum measurement problem~\cite{aritroPhD,Wezel10,Wezel_SSBlecturenotes,WezelBerry,aritro1,aritro2,aritro3}.
+The SUV model resolves this via non-unitary symmetry breaking perturbations, allowing systems to dynamically collapse onto macroscopically different, symmetry broken sectors while adhering to Born's rules.
+The same model applied to a measurement setting---composed of a system being measured, macroscopic measurement devices and an environment---allows the entire setup to undergo quantum state reduction to a classical state, wherein the device breaks a symmetry, allowing measurements to be performed~\cite{aritro1,aritro2,aritro3,aritroPhD}, such as a pointer breaking translation symmetry.
 Thus within the SUV mechanism, quantum state reduction and spontaneous symmetry breaking are two descriptions of the same irreversible and inherently random phenomenon for systems approaching the thermodynamic limit~\cite{aritro3,aritro2,WezelBerry,Wezel10,Wezel_2009,Wezel_2008}.